AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

    receiver to request a Decoder Refresh Point of an encoded stream.
    [RFC8082] updates the definition of the Decoder Refresh Point.

-   Upon reception of an FIR, the AV1 sender MUST as soon as possible send a new coded video sequence for every SSRC indicted in the FIR message (see section 7.5 of the [AV1] bitstream specification).
+   Upon reception of an FIR, for every SSRC indicated in the FIR message, the AV1 sender MUST send a new coded video sequence as soon as possible.
+   See section 7.5 of the [AV1] bitstream specification for the definition of a new coded video sequence.

    If simulcast encodings of the same source are transported on distinct SSRCs, then in addition to sending a new coded video sequence for each encoding